tsotimus/monkko/packages/cli/docs/configuration.md

 ### `outputDir` (required)
 Directory where generated TypeScript types will be written.
-- **Default**: `"types/monko"` (via init command)
+- **Default**: `"types/monkko"` (via init command)
 - **Fallback**: `"generated"` (if no config file)

 ### `includes` (optional)
-Array of specific directories to search for `.monko.ts` files.
+Array of specific directories to search for `.monkko.ts` files.
 If not specified, searches the entire current directory.

 **Benefits:**
 - Faster generation (smaller search scope)